Aldershot and Alton lines of the LSWR: The military at Aldershot, and a new line

-This they did and the South Western (Aldershot) Railway Act was passed on 19 June 1865; authorised share capital was £160,000.
+This they did and the South-western (Aldershot) Railway Act 1865 (28 & 29 Vict. c. ciii) was passed on 19 June 1865; authorised share capital was £160,000.
 The line was referred to as the Farnham, Aldershot and Pirbright Junction branch.
 The spur to North Camp SER was omitted, but a short curve to Ash on the SER was substituted, giving access from Aldershot towards Guildford; however it was not built for some years.
 A flying junction for up trains to cross the LSWR main line at Pirbright Junction was included in the authorisation, but it was not built as part of the works.
 It was later provided in connection with the main line widening, on 30 June 1901.

 The line was 8 1/4 miles long, and during construction suffered a number of earthslips during extremely difficult weather.
 Col Yolland inspected it on 22 April 1870 and it opened on 2 May 1870.
 There were stations at North Camp & Ash Vale, and Aldershot.
 In the early years arriving passengers at Aldershot could be taken to any part of the town by omnibus for sixpence.

 It was built as a double track from Pirbright Junction to Aldershot, and single from there to Farnham Junction, where it converged with the Tongham line.
 This formed a significant bottleneck as traffic developed, and on 10 March 1875 the line from Aldershot to Farnham Junction was doubled.
 The War Department built siding connections into the army camp, operational from 1890; a junction on the LSWR line was built specially.

-The Act authorising the Aldershot line had authorised a curve to Ash connecting the Aldershot line to the SER line and the SER had running powers to Aldershot station.
+The act of Parliament authorising the Aldershot line had authorised a curve to Ash connecting the Aldershot line to the SER line and the SER had running powers to Aldershot station.
 The spur was built in 1879 and on 1 May 1879 the SER then started to exercise the powers to Aldershot.
 A bay platform was provided for them at Aldershot.
 The SER ran eleven weekday and five Sunday trains each way, and improbably advertised them as “direct to the West End, Charing Cross and the City (Cannon Street)... fast trains performing the journey in about 80 minutes'.
 The LSWR had been given reciprocal powers from Aldershot South Junction (the apex of the curve nearer Guildford) and North Camp, but it never used them.
 From the opening of the Ash curve, the LSWR diverted most passenger trains away from the Tongham line so as to serve Aldershot, using the running powers form Ash Junction to Aldershot South Junction.